westengine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Displays the third line of the file iacta (sed not allowed)
 7. Script that creates a file named exactly as shown in 7-file
 8. Script that writes into a file the result of another command.
 Overwrites whatever is in the file.
 Create the file if it doesn't exist.
+9. Script that duplicates the last line of the file iacta.
+The file iacta will be in the working directory.